DavidJenei94/warpaint-language/README.md

 A Garmin Connect IQ widget with translations of 2 selected languages.

 ## Development
-Create flags in different sizes for new watch sizes  -with python script.
+Create flags in different sizes for new watch sizes - with python script.

 ## Description